brandalston/OBCT/README.md

 ## Summary of Repository
 - `Code` contains the code of the formulations **MCF1**, **MCF2**, **CUT1**, **CUT2** and **AGHA**
   - `OBCT.py` contains the formulations of each model for solving using Gurobi9.x
-  - `model_runs.py` contains the code necessary to create, solve, and report results of each instance called by the user
   - `TREE.py` creates the necessary tree information including path, child, and other information
   - `SPEED_UP.py` contains the code for the callbacks used in user fractional separation procedures
   - `RESULTS.py` contains the code for viewing model decision variable results and generating the .csv results files among other model results
+  - `model_runs.py` contains the code necessary to create, solve, and report results in a `.csv` file of each instance called by the user
+  - `pareto_runs.py` contains the code necessary to create a pareto frontier `.png` file of instances called by the user

-- `results_files/` folder stores the generated .csv files with model metrics
+- `results_files/` folder stores the generated `.csv` files with model metrics
-- `results_figures/` folder stores the generated .png files for experimental results
+- `results_figures/` folder stores the generated `.png` files for experimental results
-- `Datasets/` folder contains the datasets used for generating experimental results.
-It should also be used as the folder where user datasets are stored
+- `Datasets/` folder contains the datasets used for generating experimental results
+  - Note: `Datasets/` should also be used as the folder where user dataset `.csv` files are stored

 ***
 ***